 You may be making decisions on how to make changes that will impact your bottom line in 2021.
 One way to do this is by considering eco-friendly technologies and practices.
-Not only will these changes create a smaller imprint on the Earth’s energy reserves and limited resources, but they will also probably save you money, too.
+Not only will these changes create a smaller imprint on the Earth’s energy reserves and limited resources, but they will also save you money.
+Sustainable industrialization is possible.
 Here is a list of five changes to consider.

 Companies like Tesla have thrived with paperless environments, using instead sets of visual work instructions.
 This change creates a significant environmental impact, but more importantly, it tends to improve quality and boost productivity.
-When instructions are relayed electronically, there is no chance workers will accidentally pull from an incorrect revision or out-of-date work order since these disappear with every update.
-Fewer mistakes mean less wasted material and lower scrap rate; that lower scrap rate will have a significant impact on your costs.
+When relaying instructions electronically, out-of-date work orders disappear with every update.
+This removes the chance workers will accidentally pull the wrong revision.
+Fewer mistakes mean less wasted material and a lower scrap rate; that lower scrap rate will have a significant impact on your costs.

 The cost of installing solar panels has fallen in the last decade from $8.50 to less than $3 per watt.
 Additionally, solar panels have an average lifespan of twenty years.
 Once installed, the cost of upkeep is minimal.
 While it is unlikely solar or wind power would ever fully replace traditional energy sources for your plant, the addition of renewable energy as a resource will provide your company with long-term energy security regardless of the price and availability of fossil fuels.

-The cost of wind power can be minimized by creating a system using quality legacy parts like those created for GE wind turbine systems.
+Minimize wind power costs by creating a system using quality legacy parts like those created for GE wind turbine systems.
 These industrial systems have been designed for decades of reliable use.

 Look for Ways to Develop Industrial Symbiosis

-Industrial Symbiosis reduces final waste products by creating partnerships between companies where one company’s waste product becomes a resource for the other.
+Industrial Symbiosis reduces final waste products by creating partnerships between companies.
+The partnerships allow one company’s waste product to become a resource for the other.
 This reduces costs for both the upstream and downstream manufacturers.
 Manufacturers often share facilities, energy, and water costs, further reducing costs.